denistsoi/franklinchen.github.io/source/_posts/2012-06-08-heinz-hall-memories-at-the-pittsburgh-symphony-being-shocked-out-of-my-mind-upon-experiencing-prokofievs-second-piano-concerto-for-the-first-time.markdown

 For example, my immediate "memory" of the concert I just described, when I was not relying on any external sources, was *false* in several ways.
 I was lucky to be able to locate old email archives and my daily journal from twelve years ago in order to determine what really happened!

-### The friend who wasn't there
+### The friend who wasn't there (part 1)

 First of all, I was very confident that I had gone to a concert with a particular friend, and that we had looked at each other in amazement during the cadenza.
-It turns out that this friend had not been with me at the concert, and I had driven to it alone!
+It turns out that I had not gone to this concert with my friend, and I had driven to it alone!
 It was easy for me to [confabulate](http://en.wikipedia.org/wiki/Confabulation) because back in around 1997-1999, I had in fact gone to many PSO concerts in Heinz Hall on Fridays with him.

 Furthermore, I did correctly remember discussing my experience with him.
 It turns out that I reported back to him about the Prokofiev concerto, and we talked about it, and in fact, he lent me a CD of it to listen to as a result.

+(Note: please read part 2 of "the friend who wasn't there" below.)

 ### The wrong pianist